wmitchell-cambria/react-wood-duck/README.md

 ## Development
 #### (src, dist)

-The most important files in this library are index.js and package.json.
-As you know, package.json is a standard Npm configuration file.
+The most important files in this library are **index.js** and **package.json**. **package.json** is a standard NPM configuration file.
 In the index.js file, we have the main export for the components to be exported.
 It points to the **dist** folder which will be created after the publish task has been run.
 It will basically transpile the code in **src** to ES5 and place all transpiled code in the dist folder.

 You will work mostly in the **src** folder where you can write your React component code.
 If you look in the repo, you’ll find some basic re-usable react components, styles folder where all the CSS and images are located that supports styles.
 Also in the **src** folder we have the __tests__ folder were you can right your test cases for the components.